catamphetamine/webapp-db/README.md

 ## Seed

-Create `webapp-dev` database and initialize it:
+Create a new `webapp-dev` database in MySQL.

+Then initialize it by creating the tables:

 ```
 npm run dev:db:init
 ```

-Then seed it with demo data:
+Then "seed" the database with some demo data:

 ```
 npm run dev:db:seed